Reviews You Can Rely On

 Standing Comfort and Mobility

 The Sitta is the most mobile of the fully-featured climbing harnesses on the market.
-Its light weight and total lack of bulk translate directly into comfort and freedom of movement when climbing and on the ground, making it an ideal choice for alpine climbing, mountaineering, and redpoint attempts.
+Its low weight and lack of bulk translates directly into comfort and freedom of movement when climbing and while walking on the ground, making it an ideal choice for alpine climbing, mountaineering, and redpoint attempts.
 Compared to many other harnesses, it is hard to notice that you are wearing anything at all.
-The waist belt is thin and sits flat against the body, and the rear gear loops are also flexible and rest against the body, ensuring comfort when worn with a pack.
+The waist belt is thin and sits flat against the body, and the rear gear loops are also flexible and rest flush against the waist, ensuring comfort when worn with a pack.

 Credit: Jeff Dobronyi